mcdaley/mcdaley-blog/README.md

 ## Bugs:
 - [x] Figure out why the navbar logo and links move down when I click on About and Contact
 - [x] Figure out how to style the links to the Previous and Next posts so that <p> and <h5> change color on hover.
+- [] Favicons are not displayed on Chrome

 ## Future Tasks
 - [] For SEO I will want a <h1> tag on the page, but I currently do not have one on index.js.
 Should I add a hidden one?